eeriespace/eeriespace.github.io/_posts/2020-02-27-play-report-the-egyptian-amulet.md

 ## Mission recap

-Lana was extremely lucky today, and for some reason the Guards where very friendly.
+Lana was extremely lucky today, and for some reason the Guards were very friendly.

 * Two dead guards: +10 chaos points and -10 favour